canonical/sphinx-docs-starter-pack/docs/how-to/optional-customisation/define-redirects.md

 redirects = {}
 ````

-Any redirects you want to create are defined inside the “`redirects = {}`” variable.
-Inside this variable, add your redirects in the following patterns:
+Add to the `redirects` variable, following these patterns:

 ````
 redirects = {